Jester (Jonathan Powers): Powers and abilities

 Jonathan Powers is a talented acrobat, gymnast, and fencer.
 He utilizes a range of joke-themed weapons, some of which are created by the Tinkerer, to assist in his criminal activities.
 Jester's gadgets are all humor-themed, aligning with his identity, and include a weighted yo-yo, exploding popcorn, and gas-emitting discs.

 Reception

 Maxwell Pishny of Comic Book Resources describes Jonathan Powers as a less extreme and deadly adversary to Daredevil compared to other villains in the series.
 He notes that Powers' gimmicks and humor helped keep his stories lighthearted and enjoyable for readers.

 In other media

-Jonathan Powers / Jester appears in the Moon Girl and Devil Dinosaur episode "Make It, Don't Break It," voiced by Kalen Aris Whitfield.
+Jester appears in the Moon Girl and Devil Dinosaur episode "Make It, Don't Break It", voiced by Kalen Aris Whitfield.